What is Amazon FBA?

 - All barcodes must be completely covered up or removed entirely if you use recycled boxes for FBA shipments.

-Strict Requirements for Packing Items.
-Items to an FBA warehouse, need to be only the specified materials to pack the products.
+The items you send to an FBA warehouse must only be the specified materials approved to pack those products.
 That means bubble wrap, polyethylene foam, sheets of paper, or air pillows that can be inflated.
 Nothing else.
 If you use foam peanuts, any other packing peanut material, wrap that may crinkle, or paper that shreds, your FBA shipment will be returned – and you’ll have to pay for it.
 Amazon FBA is detrimental if you do not follow the regulations Amazon sets forth.

-If you have inventory in FBA and your seller account gets suspended, you must handle the suspension immediately or risk losing your inventory.
+If you have inventory in FBA and your Amazon seller account gets suspended, you must handle the suspension immediately or risk losing your inventory.
 This can be very risky if you have very valuable items stored in the FBA warehouses.